A Precious Day case study

 7. A Legal Framework

-Terms and conditions were drafted and published so that both parties know exactly what to expect from the collaboration.
+We drafted and published terms and conditions so that both parties know exactly what to expect from the collaboration.

 The Result